Francogalfre/codeblog-mern/README.md

 # Codeblog

 <span>Welcome to my programming blog!
 This is a place where everybody can share their thoughts, experiences, and ideas related to programming and code.
-The blog is built using the MERN stack (MongoDB, Express, React, and Node.js) 🛹<span/>
+The blog is built using the MERN stack 🌌<span/>

 ![logo](https://i.imgur.com/sA17skF.png)